MarkWme/aks-sb-workshop/09-KubernetesNetwork.md

 You can choose from a number of products to implement Ingress in Kubernetes.
 Traefik (simply pronounced "traffic") has been selected for the secure baseline implementation simply to show how third party products can be integrated with Azure services.
 In this case, we're using Pod Identity to allow Traefik to use a Managed Identity to access Azure Key Vault.

 Application Gateway and Traefik both require access to certificates.
 A TLS certificate is used by Application Gateway to terminate incoming traffic and then a second certificate is used to re-encrypt traffic before it is sent on to the Ingress controller.
-The certificates are securely stored in Azure Key Vault and private link is used to restrict network access to Key Vault, preventing access from external networks and subnets other than those specifically enabled.
+The certificates are securely stored in Azure Key Vault and private link is used to restrict network access to Key Vault.

 Traefik uses one of those certificates to terminate traffic incoming from Application Gateway.
 To access the secret in Azure Key Vault, it uses an open source add-on called the Azure Key Vault provider for Secrets Store CSI driver.
-What this does, is it accesses Key Vault to retrieve a secret, then mounts the secret in the Traefik pod so that it can read it.
+What this does is it accesses Key Vault to retrieve a secret, then mounts the secret in the Traefik pod so that it can read it.
 Access to Key Vault is provided using Azure AD Pod Identity, which gives access to a managed identity, which is then used to access Azure Key Vault and to retrieve the certificate.

 ---